 This requirement may be filled by a designated Tier One or Tier Two course, or by a designated course taken in the student’s major or minor.

 Students in the Honors College may complete the Tier One and Tier Two requirements using the Honors Option, which pertains to the three Study Areas of (1) Traditions and Cultures/Humanities, (2) Individuals and Societies, and (3) Natural Sciences.
 In addition, Honors students must complete the Arts and Diversity Emphasis Requirements as described above.

-Students who select the Honors Option must complete three courses in each Study Area as follows: one Tier One course and one Tier Two course in each Study Area, in accordance with their degree program.
-The third required course in each Study Area is to be selected either from Tier One (a course with the same prefix but a different number) or from Tier Two (a course with a different prefix than the first Tier Two course).
-For example, in the Traditions and Cultures/Humanities Study Area, students must complete one TRAD course and one Humanities course; their third course in this Study Area may be a TRAD course with a different number or a Humanities course with a different prefix (cross-listed courses with a second department are acceptable).
-At the Tier Two level, students have a one-course exemption from the Study Area corresponding to their major.
+Students who select the Honors Option must complete three courses in each study area as follows: one Tier One course and one Tier Two course in each study area, in accordance with their degree program.
+The third required course in each study area is to be selected either from Tier One (a course with the same number but a different letter) or from Tier Two (a course with a different prefix than the first Tier Two course).
+For example, in the Traditions and Cultures/Humanities Study Area, students must complete one Traditions/Cultures course and one Humanities course; their third course in this Study Area may be a Traditions/Cultures course with a different letter or a Humanities course with a different prefix (cross-listed courses with a second department are acceptable).
+At the Tier Two level, students have a one-course exemption from the study area corresponding to their major.